UKHomeOffice/hof-db-table-replacer/README.md

 If there are columns in the CSV that do not need to be inserted to the database, include the column in `parseHeadings` (if used), this will ensure that CSV data is parsed into the correct object properties.
 Whether using `parseHeadings` or not you can remove additional properties from parsed records before insertion in a `validateRecord` function.
 Ensure that `targetColumns` only includes database columns you want to insert, and that record objects have a key/value for each of those columns.

 If the `validateRecord` property is defined as a function with one `record` argument the script will use that function to validate records row by row.
-The function must return at least an object with a bool type `valid` property. e.g. `{ valid: true }`.
+The function must return at least an object with at least the `valid` property.
 Records returning `{ valid: true }` from this function are added to the `records` array, those that return `{ valid: false }` are added to the `invalidRecords` array.
-Check existing implementation for examples.
+Check [existing implementation](/services/ima/config.js) for examples.

+The other properties returned by the `validateRecord` function can be used by your notifications model to tailor emails.
+Check your chosen notifications model for required data.

 If no `validateRecord` propery is defined then the script will add all CSV rows to `records` without validation.